mcoot/tamods-site/docs/doc_dev_api_gameinfo.md

 `player.score(): integer`

-Gets the player's current score (credits earned).
+Gets the player's current score (total credits earned).
 In Rabbit this gives the Rabbit score.

+`player.credits(): integer`

+Gets the player's current credits.
+In OOTB this will be the same as score, since you cannot spend credits in that mode.

 `player.arenaSpawnsLeft(): integer`